6 Essential Accounts Payable KPIs to measure in 2024

 4. Adjust Your Strategies: With a clear record of what’s working for the business and what’s not, you can steer your business strategies in the right direction and work accordingly.

-What Are The Pain Points That KPIs Can Solve For The AP Team?
+What Pain Points Do KPIs Solve For Accounts Payable?

 If you are an AP manager, you know how difficult it can get to manage vendor relationships, keep track of invoices, and manage liquidity.
-Most enterprises view an AP team as a quintessential revenue sap.
+Most enterprises view an AP team as a revenue drain, not an asset.

-Key Performance Indicators can provide deeper insights into the business operations and thereby help arrive at comprehensive solutions to the problems.
+Good KPIs can provide deeper insights into the business operations and thereby help arrive at comprehensive solutions to problems.

-For example, a high KPI like “Average time to payment “ could indicate that there’s a delay in the payments to be made to the business suppliers because there’s not enough cash flow in the company.
-Therefore, this would work as an indicator that there’s an issue with revenue generation in the business.
+For example, a high value for a KPI like "Average time to payment" could indicate that there’s a delay in the payments to be made to business suppliers because there’s not enough cash flow in the company.
+Therefore, this would work as an indicator that there’s an issue with cash flow and revenue generation in the business.

 Did you know that it takes almost 25 days for an AP team to process paper-based invoices?
-Now if you don't want to fall in this tracking bracket, then you can track the lead time!
+Now if you don't want to fall in this bracket, then you can start track your average invoice processing time!

 1. Accounts Payable Cost Per Invoice